Acceptance Devices | PAX A77 Terminal User Guide

 • Debug card reader (payment terminal).
 Model does not include an integrated printer.

-• Test card.
-Can be used with a test or debug card reader.
+• Test card, which can be used with a test or debug card reader.

 The standard testing equipment box contains these items: